 Q10.
 What is a Master Outer Join?

 Ans.
 A master outer join is a specific join typesetting within a joiner transformation.

 Q11.
 What are some examples of Informatica ETL programs?

 Ans.
-Some of the programs are mappings, workflow and task.
+Some examples of Informatica ETL programs are mappings, workflows, and tasks.